tylerdr/sprinter-website/src/pages/about/index.md

   widthOptions: is-6
 why:
   content1: >-
+    Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
 Sprinter is the first of its kind, serving as the missing link between the recipient of the software and its developers.
 Our unique set of expertise offers your business three benefits through the power of one.
 We deliver you more time, money, and freedom through implementing effective modern technology into your current workflow.
 Through taking the time to study how your business operates, we are able to recommend only the best software solutions that help meet your current needs.
   content2: >-
-    We believe a happier professional equals a happier person and that happier people make a better world.
     Our mission is to design software that allows employees to focus their time on the important tasks.
 This is achieved through strategically minimizing busy work with advanced and available technology that helps cuts out the clutter.
   header: Why We Do It
   tagline: >-
-    We do it because we believe technology is the key to unlocking human potential.
-Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
+    We do it because we believe technology is the key to unlocking human potential and that a happier person and that happier people make a better world.
 coreValues:
   content1: >-
     People over Profit: “We never make decisions based solely on financial gain,